bitnine-oss/agensgraph-jdbc/README.md

 This is an example to export Graph data using MATCH.

 A Cypher query is executed using `executeQuery()`.
 The output is ResultSet object, which is the same output format in JDBC.
-The output of query is the ‘vertex’ type of Agensgraph.
+The output of query is the ‘vertex’ type of AgensGraph.
 Java Driver returns this output as Vertex instance.
 Because Vertex class is a sub-class of JsonObject, users can obtain information from the property fields.

 ```java
 import java.sql.DriverManager;